-CONFERENCE SNAPSHOT: Safety Culture 2017 is the nation's most targeted event on safety culture improvement to increase engagement, strengthen compliance, and create more alignment between staff and safety initiatives.
+CONFERENCE SNAPSHOT: Safety Culture 2017 is the nation's most targeted event on safety culture improvement to increase engagement, strengthen compliance, and create more alignment between business objectives and safety initiatives.

 According to OSHA, developing a strong safety culture has the single greatest impact on incident reduction in any process.
-Learn how to fortify your culture to save time, money and costly legal headaches, including ways to get management buy-in for your culture program.
+Learn how to fortify your culture to save time, money and costly legal headaches.

 ATTENDEES OF SAFETY CULTURE 2017 WILL LEARN HOW TO: